 Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 The status column represents a label designation for your item(s).
-It can be used to denote the status of a particular item or hold any other custom labeling for the item.
-Each status column is a collection of indexes and their corresponding labels.
-You can use the API to read, create, filter by, update, and clear the status column.
+It's commonly used to track project progress, item states, or any custom labeling system.
+Each status column contains a collection of indexes with corresponding labels and colors.

-object that enables you to return column-specific subfields by sending a fragment in your query.
-Values for the status column are of the BatteryValue
+You can query status columns using the column_values object that enables you to return column-specific subfields by sending a fragment in your query.

 query {